jamjoom/gnuplotme/README.md

 --file specifies the column in the file <file_name> to be plotted.
 It also specifies the label to be used in the legend key.
 Important: columns in the input file can be separated by spaces or tabs (not commas).

-In --file, if <plot_label> is as "xaxis", the corresponding values are used as values for the x-axis.
+In `--file`, if `<plot_label>` is `xaxis`, the corresponding values are used as values for the x-axis.
 You should specify the xaxis values first, otherwise gnuplotme gets confused.
-(Yes, I will fix this soon).

 ### Simple Example:

 Lets start with a simple example.
-This is a file (called mydata.txt) that contains the following:
+This is a file (called [mydata.txt](examples/mydata.txt)) that contains the following:

 ```
 mydata.txt: